Oppo F5/F5 Youth: Hardware

 The Oppo F5 and Oppo F5 Youth possess similar specifications in terms of their hardware.
-Both phones are touchscreen operated, measured at 156.5 x 76 x 7.5 mm, and weigh 152 grams.
+Both phones are touchscreen operated, measured at 156.5 mm × 76 mm × 7.5 mm, and weigh 152 grams.
 These are both lighter than their predecessor, the Oppo F3, which weighs 153 grams.
+It is one of the best phones with good camera quality and features of phone is also very good.

 The Oppo F5 has a plastic backing, whilst the F5 Youth uses an aluminium back.
 Both of the front panels are LCD glass touchscreens that use Corning's Gorilla Glass 5.

 Their technology is both capable of running on GSM (2G), HSPA (3G), and LTE (4G) networks.
 The phones are also equipped with internal GPS, Bluetooth 4.2, and supports dual-SIM functions, just as its predecessors, the Oppo F3 and F3 Plus, did.

-Both the F5 and F5 Youth comes with a 3200mAh battery, which remain unchanged from the F3.
+Both the F5 and F5 Youth comes with a 3200 mAh battery, which remain unchanged from the F3.
 Despite not changing the battery size, users and critics have said that Oppo have successfully optimized the power consumption of the phones, as there has been a significant increase in screen-on time.
 Oppo has continued to keep the batteries on the series non-removable.

-These phones both have 6-inch screens, with a FHD+ touchscreen with a screen resolution of 1080 x 2160 pixels in an 18:9 aspect ratio.
+These phones both have 6-inch screens, with a FHD+ touchscreen with a screen resolution of 1080 × 2160 pixels in an 18:9 aspect ratio.
 These screens both support multi-touch.
-This is an incremental change from the F3, which had a 1080 x 1920 5.5 inch display in a 16:9 aspect ratio.
+This is an incremental change from the F3, which had a 1080 x 1920 5.5-inch display in a 16:9 aspect ratio.